-As shown in Figure 19, Phidippus (and presumably other salticids) generally jump with a secured dragline.
+As shown in Figure 20, Phidippus (and presumably other salticids) generally jump with a secured dragline.
 One exception to this can be readily observed when you try to catch these spiders in the field and they drop quickly through the vegetation, demonstrating that they are able to release the dragline quickly.
-Similar behavior can be observed when then are approached by a wasp.
-During longer jumps, Phidippus usually brake on the dragline, reversing the pitch, apparently near a pre-calculated target distance.
+Similar free-fall behavior can be observed when then are approached by a wasp.
+During longer jumps, Phidippus usually brake on the dragline, reversing the pitch, apparently near a precalculated target distance.
 In many if not most situations, the prey is not in the field of vision of these spiders when braking takes place.
 Braking is associated with the continued forward movement of all eight legs, which collectively form a "catching basket" of spiny legs that entraps the prey.
-A dangling spider is relatively safe as even large prey struggles in the grasp of a salticid suspended from its dragline, since that prey has no recourse to ground force.
+A dangling salticid is relatively safe as a large prey item struggles in its grasp, since that prey has no recourse to ground force.
 Braking on the dragline must be responsible for both deceleration and reversal of pitch in flight, as there is no other agent present to effect these.
 Parry and Brown (1959b) noted this likely relationship, and they also saw a Sitticus make a complete somersault at the end of a jump when it appeared that its dragline was broken.